jules2689/trudeau/docs/2020-04-21/post_news.md

 Really quickly, I'll summarize what he announced for the wage subsidy.
 You can apply if you are a business owner starting in one week, I believe April 27. and the other part was about $350 million for charities.
-What stuck out for me, two planes -- this is a question from the conservative leader ..two empty planes came back from china confirm big issues getting personal protective equipment out of that country.
+What stuck out for me, two planes -- this is a question from the conservative leader . . two empty planes came back from china confirm big issues getting personal protective equipment out of that country.

 **Rosemary**:

 Wow.
-She left you 10 seconds there, David Go ahead.[laughter]
+She left you 10 seconds there, David.
+Go ahead.
+[laughter]